-Each year the Department of Education, Gifted and Talented Branch provides an opportunity for students in Year 6 to apply to gain entry into Gifted and Talented Education Programs.
-Comet Bay College is one of the schools where a state accredited academic program exits and where entry is only available via a state-wide selection process conducted by the Department of Education.
+Each year the Department of Education Gifted and Talented Branch provides an opportunity for students in Year 6 to apply to gain entry into Gifted and Talented Education Programs.
+Comet Bay College is one of the schools where a state accredited academic program exists and where entry is only available via a state-wide selection process conducted by the Department of Education.

 Gifted and Talented Program Information

 • Abstract Reasoning

 A Candidate Information Bulletin will be forwarded to all applicants prior to the Selective Entrance Test.
 Scholarships are available for this program.

 Specialist Extension Program Opportunities